 1. Introduction

-We can construct the IO Monad in Standard ML, which has been done in Gordon's PhD thesis.
+We can construct the IO Monad in Standard ML, which has been done in Andrew Gordon's PhD thesis.
 There the construction uses an abstract type:

 infix 1 >> >>=